 Wankel Engine cycle

-The Wankel engine is also known as rotor engine because it uses an eccentric rotary system in the place of piston to convert pressure into rotating motion.
+The Wankel engine is also known as rotor engine because it uses an eccentric rotary system (instead of a piston) to convert pressure into rotating motion.
 It is simpler, smoother and much more compact compared to its more popular competitor reciprocating or piston engine.
-The major reason behind its superiority is that Wankel engines produce more power pulses per revolution compared to two stroke and four stroke engines.

 All petrol engines are based on spark ignition, where the combustion process of the air-fuel mixture is ignited by a spark from a spark plug.
-Even though, spark-ignition engines are commonly referred to as “petrol engines” in major parts of the world, spark-ignition engines can also run on Autogas (LPG), methanol, bioethanol, compressed natural gas (CNG), hydrogen, and even on nitromethane.
+Even though spark-ignition engines are commonly referred to as “petrol engines”, they can also run on autogas (LPG), methanol, bioethanol, compressed natural gas (CNG), hydrogen, and nitromethane.

 10. Electric Motor